rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And he captured a young man of Succoth and questioned him.
 And he wrote down for him the officials and elders of Succoth, seventy-seven men. ^0814

-And he came to the men of Succoth and said, Behold Zebah and Zalmunna, about whom you taunted me, saying, Are the hands of Zebah and Zalmunna already in your hand, that we should give bread to your men who are exhausted? ^0815
+And he came to the men of Succoth and said, Behold Zebah and Zalmunna, about whom you taunted me, saying, 'Are the hands of Zebah and Zalmunna already in your hand, that we should give bread to your men who are exhausted?' ^0815

 And he took the elders of the city, and he took thorns of the wilderness and briers and with them taught the men of Succoth a lesson. ^0816